krasimir/fabrico/lib/Installer/README.md

         "installIn": "assets/js/"
       }
     ]

+## Update your modules
+The installer normally skips modules, which are already installed.
+So, to force an update pass *update* parameter at the end of the console's call.
+For example:

+  php ./Installer.php ./install.json update

 ## Actions after the download
 Fabrico gives you the ability to performe some actions after the module is downloaded. *actionsAfter* parameter could be an object or array of objects with the following format: